JonAbrams/SpaceAce/README.md

 Replaces the space's state with the object or array provided.
 Pass in a second parameter to give the update a name for the `causedBy` passed to subscribers.

-Should be used for altering an array, or for replaying state.
+Should be used for altering a state that is an array, or for replaying state.

 e.g.
 ```jsx